 “We got kicked out of the porno across the street for jerking it together in a booth,” Tony brags.

 “Let’s go up to Hollywood Boulevard.
-We can jerk it for the pervs in the Pussycat Theater.
+We can thrill the pervs in the Pussycat Theater.
 All those Selma whores will be there jerking their tricks.
 We’ll make their night by putting on a show,” Jimmy is full of perverted ideas.

 Tony drives, with all three of us in the front of his Datsun.
 Jimmy rides pussy with an arm around each of us.
 I pay the three dollars for us to get into the X-rated movie on the corner of Cherokee and Hollywood.
 Mom’s money is spent on porno.
 I’m not concerned she’ll find out.
 It’s too late in Iowa for me to call for permission to go to the movies.
 It’s a slippery slope.